jkoelker/aider/README.md

 ## Features

 - Run aider with the files you want to edit: `aider <file1> <file2> ...`
+- Run aider as an MCP server: `aider --mcp-server`
 - Ask for changes:
   - Add new features or test cases.
   - Describe a bug.